cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

         claimName: nfs-<NUMBER>
     ```

-  - it can then be used in those steps that need access to it
+  - it can then be used in those steps that need access to it with

+    ```yaml
+      volumeMounts:
+      - name: task-pv-storage
+        mountPath: /mnt/vol
+    ```

 - input parameters - used for configurable input parameters
+  - they are defined for each step in the `dag` section, e.g.

+    ```yaml
+      - name: get-metadata
+        dependencies: [prepare]
+        template: get-metadata-template
+        arguments:
+         parameters:
+          - name: recid
+            value: "{{inputs.parameters.recid}}"
+    ```

+  - and later in the workflow in the step implementation

+    ```yaml
+     - name: get-metadata-template
+       inputs:
+         parameters:
+         - name: recid
+    ```

 - output parameters - used to pass the output from one task to another through a defined parameter
+  - they are defined in the `dag` section, e.g.

+    ```yaml
+          - name: dataType
+            value: "{{outputs.parameters.dataType}}"
+    ```

+  - and in the step implementation in which they must have a default value:

+    ```yaml
+      outputs:
+        parameters:
+        - name: dataType
+          valueFrom:
+            default: "default"
+            path: /tmp/type.txt

+    ```

 - output to stdout - used to pass the stdout output of one task to another.

 ## Getting the output